 So, I suffered a fashion injury.

-Walking out of Erev Rosh Hashanah services in a torrential downpour in the dark, my rain-soaked (adorable! fuscia!) suede high heeled shoe caught in the rain-soaked fabric of my (super-cute, wide-legged) jumpsuit (not THE jumpsuit but another one), and got stuck, and I pitched forward, bouncing twice on my forehead and slamming my right arm and left knee into the pavement.
+Walking out of Erev Rosh Hashanah services in a torrential downpour in the dark, my rain-soaked (adorable! fuscia!) suede high heeled shoe caught in the rain-soaked fabric of my (super-cute! wide-legged!) jumpsuit (not THE jumpsuit of prior posts, but another one), and got stuck, and I pitched forward, bouncing twice on my forehead and slamming my right arm and left knee into the pavement.
 It was absolutely ghastly, and terrifying to be lying in the parking lot dazed, stunned, and dripping blood onto the ground in the dark storm.

 I ended up in the ER with a broken right elbow, two gashes in my forehead, a banged up knee, and some level of mild concussion.
 My blood pressure dropped to 75/25, which certainly got their attention….
 And they were worried about a possible broken neck and got me into a brace asap.